sksamuel/avro4s/README.md

 It is very easy to add custom type mappings.
 To do this, you need to create instances of `ToSchema`, `ToValue` and `FromValue` typeclasses.

-`ToSchema` is used to generate an avro schema for a given jvm type. `ToValue` is used to convert an instance of a jvm type into an instance of the avro type.
-And `FromValue` is used to convert an instance of the avro type into the jvm type.
+`ToSchema` is used to generate an Avro schema for a given JVM type. `ToValue` is used to convert an instance of a JVM type into an instance of the Avro type.
+And `FromValue` is used to convert an instance of the Avro type into the JVM type.

-For example, to create a mapping for org.joda.time.DateTime that we wish to store as an ISO Date string, then we can do the following:
+For example, to create a mapping for `org.joda.time.DateTime` that we wish to store as an ISO Date string, then we can do the following:

 ```scala
 implicit object DateTimeToSchema extends ToSchema[DateTime] {